MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-7/what39s-new-for-microsoft-and-ftp-in-iis-7.md

 - Web Manager authentication: these accounts are usually created for managing IIS web sites
 - .NET Membership authentication: these accounts are usually used with ASP.NET's forms-based authentication

-For more information about using non-Windows authentication with FTP, see the the following walkthroughs:
+For more information about using non-Windows authentication with FTP, see the following walkthroughs:

 - [Configure IIS Manager Authentication](https://go.microsoft.com/fwlink/?LinkId=100142)
 - [Configuring FTP with .NET Membership Authentication](https://go.microsoft.com/fwlink/?LinkId=129533)